vercel/next.js/examples/with-mongodb/README.md

 Set each variable on `.env.local`:

 - `MONGODB_URI` - Your MongoDB connection string.
 If you are using [MongoDB Atlas](https://mongodb.com/atlas) you can find this by clicking the "Connect" button for your cluster.
-- `MONGODB_DB` - The name of the database you want to use.
+- `MONGODB_DB` - The name of the MongoDB database you want to use.

 ### Start Up Development Server